 To qualify for membership to BAVirtual the pilot is required to meet the following minimum criteria.

-- The pilot must be in possession of Flight Simulator 2004 or FSX (BAVirtual does not currently support either X-Plane or Prepar3D).
+- The pilot must be in possession of Flight Simulator 2004, FSX or FSX SE (BAVirtual does not currently support either X-Plane or Prepar3D).

 - The pilot must be registered with the IVAO or VATSIM Online Organization.